ritawang917/Covid-19-Group-Project/README.md

   By analyzing the data from hospitalization and death rates compared to the tested positive for COVID-19, has the virus appeared to cause a more severe effect on the community?

   Did the time of vaccination correlate with the number of deaths in the hospital due to COVID-19?

+## Machine Learning Model

+  ** Description of preliminary data; preprocessing ✓ Description of preliminary feature engineering and preliminary feature; selection, including their decision-making process; Description of how data was split into training and testing sets; Explanation of model choice, including limitations and benefits **

+## Dashboard

+  Tableau will be used as the main dashboard of the data analysis.

+  ** Description of interactive element(s) **